undingen/query-playback/docs/source/installation/compiling_playback.rst

   # apt-get install debhelper autoconf automake libtool \
-  gettext intltool libpcap-dev libtbb-dev libmysqlclient-dev \ libboost-program-options-dev libboost-thread-dev pkg-config
+  gettext intltool libpcap-dev libtbb-dev libmysqlclient-dev \ libboost-program-options-dev libboost-thread-dev libboost-regex-dev pkg-config

 In ``RPM``-based distributions, you need to: ::

   # yum install autoconf automake libtool gettext-devel \
   libpcap-devel tbb-devel mysql mysql-devel intltool \
-  boost-program-options-devel boost-thread-devel pkgconfig
+  boost-program-options-devel boost-thread-devel boost-regex-devel pkgconfig

 Package ``libmysqlclient-dev`` is not strictly needed for compiling, but if you don't have it, you don't get to do the play back part.